seanpmaxwell/Typescript-Best-Practices/README.md

 - **As a namespace.** Use an object literal.
 - **To assemble a configured object with no lifecycle or need for `this`.** Use a factory function.
-- **To wrap I/O data** from databases, files, or APIs.
+- **To wrap I/O data** If we try to wrap IO-data with classes, this could cause unexpected behavior when data is serialized.

-For I/O data, this guide favors **plain data plus functions**: simple data, with module objects grouping the stateless functions that act on it.
-This avoids wrapping data that mainly needs validation, transformation, or transfer in layers of class instances.
-Domain-driven design favors richer objects; both work—choose deliberately.

 ##### `Why not factory functions for everything?`